about us

 Our Work: We are a producer and online distributor of original, content-rich audio-based narratives for K-12 students.
 SPI stories are the raw materials of history, roadmaps to scientific discovery, and windows to the minds of artists and skilled tradesmen and women.

-What We Achieve: SPI brings listeners into personal contact with extraordinary people whose stories engage their hearts and minds, imparting content knowledge and fostering curiosity, creativity, and critical thinking as they open doors to possible careers in professions associated with the arts, sciences, humanities, and skilled trades.
+What We Achieve: SPI brings listeners into contact with extraordinary people whose stories engage their hearts and minds.
+These personal narratives impart content knowledge and foster curiosity, creativity, and critical thinking, opening doors to possible careers in professions associated with the arts, sciences, humanities, and skilled trades.

 SPI was founded in 2010.
 We make our work available to all free of charge.